vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/item.md

 ## Add and remove

-By default, all articles are added to the feed stream.
-If you want to remove specific pages from the feed, you can set `feed: false` in frontmatter.
+By default, all articles are added to the feed stream.To remove specific pages from the feed, you can set `feed: false` in frontmatter.

-## Infomation read by default
+## Information read by default

 `page.except` and the original content of the page are read during feed item generation.